Brian Moore, Medicare Insurance Broker

 Answer: Medicare spending crossed the $1 trillion threshold, with a significant 52% of this now going towards Medicare Advantage plans, up from 39% in 2019, indicating a shift in how care delivery and financing are evolving.

-How much was spent on healthcare in the U.S. in 2023, and what does this amount represent per person?
+How much is spent on healthcare per year the U.S., and what does this amount represent per person?

 Answer: The 2023 CMS Healthcare Expenditure Report revealed an eye-opening total of $4.9 trillion spent on healthcare, averaging about $14,570 per person.